What is Global Cat Day

 There's power in numbers

-Alley Cat Allies, the originators of Global Cat Day, likes to say they're rallying people from around the world to take a simple pledge: "to speak up for the cats in their communities and show kindness for all catkind."
+Alley Cat Allies would like people from around the world to take a simple vow — "to speak up for the cats in their communities and show kindness for all of catkind."
 The more people who take that pledge, the more protected the world's cats will be.